dina-web-nrm/redmine-docker/README.md

 4. **NB** before running 4.1 make sure you ```cp .env.template .env``` and update the credentials 4.1 verify by running ```make test-db``` which runs ```select count(*) from users```

-## How to configure the settings for an email-server (for redmine to send alerts)
+## How to configure the settings for an email-server
+* 2023-03-30*  - the mailserver mail.dina-web.net`is not running anymore , if you would like alerts, then config!

-If you would like to use a mailserver for sending alerts.<p>
+### If you would like to use a mailserver for sending alerts
 1. copy the configuration.yml.example file to configuration.yml

 ```